cbserra/stravital/README.md

 #### TypeScript version

-TypeScript version is now available, I will update soon to adding some types for TypeScript version, to use TypeScript version, switch the branch!
+TypeScript version is now available, I will update soon to adding some types for TypeScript version, to see TypeScript version, switch the branch!